jonathan-vella/azure-arc-enabled-sql-server/arc-sql-hands-on-lab/scripts/README.md

 ## Scripts

 ### `Create-ArcServicePrincipal.ps1`
-Creates an Azure AD Service Principal with the Azure Connected Machine Onboarding role for Arc server onboarding.
+Creates a Microsoft Entra ID Service Principal with the Azure Connected Machine Onboarding role for Arc server onboarding.

 **Output:** `service-principal-credentials.json` (sensitive - not committed to repo)